RIKEN-RCCS/lens3/v2/doc/configuration.md

 ### "logging" configuration

-"logging" section is optional and the same as mux.conf.
+"logging" section is the same as mux.conf.

   - __logger.log_file__: is "/var/log/lenticularis/lens3-reg-log".